TJ-lab-ustc/hDNApipe/README.md

 ## Setup
 Given the intricate nature of setting up the environment required for hDNApipe, which entails a multitude of tools and dependencies, we have encapsulated hDNApipe into a Docker container image predicated on the Ubuntu operating system.
 The corresponding Dockerfile will be made available soon.

-First, utilize the git command to retrieve the most recent development tree.
+First, utilize the git command to retrieve the most recent development tree and build Docker image from Dockerfile.
 ```
 git clone https://github.com/TJ-lab-ustc/hDNApipe
 cd hDNApipe
 chmod +x ./dnapipe
+docker build -t hDNApipe:v1.0 -f Dockerfile
 ```

 Subsequently, obtain the files associated with the annotation function.
 This download step can be skipped if annotation function is not needed.